-These are my experiences getting a driver license and renewing it in the US as a work visa holder.
+These are our experiences getting a driver license and renewing it in the US as a work visa holder and their dependent.

 Driver license renewal